sayar/HTML5CanvasWorkshop/readme.md

 Can you solve the puzzle by restoring the pieces to their original positions?
 Give it a try, and if you are unable to, refresh the page in the browser to restore the puzzle to its original state.

+<a name="Extension Ideas"></a>
+## Extensions Ideas ##

+**Easy**: Instead of splitting the image into three rows and four columns, write code that randomly chooses how much to split the image.
+The more rows and columns the harder the puzzle becomes to solve.

+**Medium**: Add the ability to load any image from a URL (or a random image from imgur) and generate a puzzle with that image.
+Having never seen the image before most uses will find it very difficult to solve the puzzle.

+**Stretch**: Don't split the puzzle into squares but instead cut the image with special curves using the [Bezier Curves](https://www.sitepoint.com/html5-canvas-draw-bezier-curves/) function.
+You will also have to make sure that pieces side by side are cut correctly and the image as a whole still fits together.

 <a name="Summary"></a>
 ## Summary ##